-We note another related work.
-Sa\u{g}lam--Papadopoulos considered in \cite{sauglam2024thurston} the space of unit-area flat metrics with a fixed quadrangulation.
-They modified the definition of $K$ to be the ratio of edge length of the quadrangulation and proved $K$ is a nondegenerate distance function.
-Although they only dealt with a subset of $\Flat$, they gave a more geometric description that this newly defined $K$ equals to the infimum of Lipschitz constant of maps fixing the vertices of quadrangulation and homotopic to identity.
+We also mention related work of Sa\u{g}lam--Papadopoulos \cite{sauglam2024thurston}.
+They considered the space of unit-area flat metrics with a fixed quadrangulation and modified the definition of $K$ by taking ratios of edge lengths in the quadrangulation.
+They proved that the resulting function is nondegenerate.
+Although their construction concerns a restricted subset of $\Flat$, it has a geometric interpretation similar to \cite[Theorem 8.5]{thurston1998minimal}: the function agrees with the infimum of Lipschitz constants of maps that fix the vertices of the quadrangulation and are homotopic to the identity.